This Labour Day, remember the workers who died because of Donald Trump's deadly pandemic response

 In Detroit, 1,600 nursing home workers represented by the Service Employees International Union, SEIU, are threatening to strike as well, demanding a living wage, PPE, and better staffing levels to properly handle the threat of the coronavirus to nursing home residents and staff.

-As you celebrate this Labor Day, also commit to solidarity with our essential workers.
+As you celebrate this Labour Day, also commit to solidarity with our essential workers.
 The shouts of support for them from the windows and rooftops may have diminished as the pandemic drags on, but the risks they face every day have not.

 Amy Goodman is the host of Democracy Now!, a daily international TV/radio news hour airing on more than 1,300 stations.
 She is the co-author, with Denis Moynihan, of The Silenced Majority, a New York Times bestseller.
 This column originally appeared on Democracy Now!